CsabaDu/CsabaDu.DynamicTestData/README.md

 # CsabaDu.DynamicTestData

-`CsabaDu.DynamicTestData` is a lightweight type-safe C# library designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit framework.
+`CsabaDu.DynamicTestData` is a lightweight, robust type-safe C# library designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit framework, by providing a simple and intuitive way to generate test cases at runtime.

 ## Table of Contents
 - [Description](#description)